There are many great free WordPress plugins for writers and authors.

 With the scan, you can quickly check if everything is in order on your site.

 If you get a warning, it is usually relatively easy to find the problem and fix it.

 Don’t take any chances with your website security.

 Luckily, with Wordfence, it makes sure you don’t.

-SEO plugins are essential.
-I know a lot of bloggers use the Yoast SEO plugin, which is a great SEO tool too.
+SEO plugins are essential to help you rank on search engines.
+I know some bloggers use the ALL In One SEO plugin, which is a great SEO tool too.

-All it does is improve your SEO without any fuss.
+For a free plugin, it offers a lot and will guide you to improve your SEO.
 It has done it for me for years and years.
 It’s easy and efficient and makes your site SEO friendly very quickly.

-You can easily add an XML sitemap.
-With the social media add-on, it appends all the open graph tags you need on your site.
+It automatically adds an XML sitemap and appends all the open graph tags you need on your site for social media.